0x80/typescript-monorepo/README.md

 I recommend using `pnpm` over `npm` or `yarn`.
 Apart from being fast and efficient, PNPM has better support for monorepos.

-You can install PNPM with `corepack` which is part of modern Node.js versions:
+You can install PNPM with `corepack`, which is part of modern Node.js versions:

 - `corepack enable` (if you have not used it before)
 - `corepack prepare pnpm@latest --activate`